-First, with regard to the existence of drug sales, the California Supreme Court's decision in Gastelo, which was not cited by the Court in Flores, and the United States Supreme Court's subsequent decision in Richards, make it clear that the officers'

-knowledge of drug activity at the place to be searched is an insufficient basis upon which to justify a no-knock entry.
-Second, to the extent Flores can be read to suggest that if the occupants of a place to be searched have been notified of the presence of the police, this constitutes an exigent circumstance, we disagree. "[W]arn[ing] those inside of the officers' presence and purpose" is one of the purposes of knock-notice requirements, not an exigent circumstance excusing compliance.
-(Flores, supra, 128 Cal.App.3d at p.
-521.)
+With regard to the existence of drug sales, Banks and Richards establish that the presence of disposable contraband at the place to be searched does not create an immediate exigency justifying noncompliance with knock-notice requirements.
+Both Banks and Richards make it clear that the officers' knowledge of drug activity at the place to be searched cannot be the sole basis upon which to justify entering immediately after announcing their presence.
+Second, to the extent Flores can be read to suggest that if the occupants of a place to be searched have been notified of the presence of the police, this constitutes an exigent circumstance, we disagree.
+Warning those inside of the officers' presence and purpose is one of the purposes of knock-notice requirements, not an exigent circumstance excusing compliance.
+Under Banks, an exigency can arise over time once the occupants of the place to be searched are notified of the presence of law enforcement officers by their knocking and announcing their intent.
+But the notice itself does not create an immediate exigency justifying noncompliance with knock-notice requirements.

 Richards lists three circumstances that may justify a no-knock entry: a reasonable suspicion of dangerousness, futility, or the possibility that the effective investigation of the crime might be inhibited by, for example, allowing the destruction of evidence.
+(Banks, supra, 124 S.Ct. at p.
+525, citing Richards, supra, 520 U.S. at p.
+394.)
+An officer's belief that he may have "compromise[d]" the search operation by possibly giving the occupants five to seven seconds notice before entering is not a basis for a no-knock entry under either Richards or Banks.
+Accordingly, we conclude that the police in this case did not have "reasonable suspicion that knocking and announcing their presence, under the particular circumstances, would be dangerous or futile, or that it would inhibit the effective investigation of the crime by, for example, allowing the destruction of evidence."
 (Richards, supra, 520 U.S. at p.
 394.)
-An officer's belief that he may have "compromise[d]" the search operation by possibly giving the occupants five seconds notice before entering is not a basis for a no-knock entry under Richards.
-Accordingly, we conclude that the trial court correctly determined that the police in this case did not have "reasonable suspicion that knocking and announcing their presence, under the particular circumstances, would be dangerous or futile, or that it would inhibit the effective investigation of the crime by, for example, allowing the destruction of evidence."
-(Ibid.)